AmyLovelace/Desafio_final_segundo_commit/README.md

-# **CHALLENGE 2: CSS**
+# Desafio_final_segundo_commit

-This is a Landing Page website built with HTML plus CSS implementation for styling as part of the second challenge from Desafio Latam.
+part of the last challenge, to fork a project from a colleague and make at least one commit.